sammiee5311/sammiee5311/README.md

 ## Hello, This is Sam.An 👋
 - ⚡  I'm currently working as Site Reliability Engineer.
-- 🔭 I’m currently working on [fast-food-application](https://github.com/sammiee5311/fast-food-application)
+- 🔭 I’m currently working on generate-subtitle.
-- 🌱 I’m currently learning `Operating System` and `Database`
+- 🌱 I’m currently learning `Network`
 - 📫 How to reach me: `sammiee5311@gmail.com`

 <div align="center">